+There are various reasons why people experience noisy ears.
 If you hear noises in your ear while you are chewing or talking, this is likely to be caused by long, loose hairs moving on your ear drum.
-Sometimes the ear canal skin flakes off in a clump and falls backward – these move around like ‘tumbleweeds’ as the persons head moves.

-Occasionally, tiny pieces of sand, dirt, or gravel have found their way into the ear canal and are moving on and off the ear drum, or are scrunching together.
+Occasionally, tiny pieces of sand, dirt, or gravel find their way into the ear canal and move on and off the ear drum, or scrunch together which make noise.

-With our magnified view, we can quickly assess what is making the noise and gently and safely remove the cause.
+With our magnified view, we can quickly assess what is causing the noisy ears and gently and safely remove the cause.

 Tinnitus is a name for noises that a person hears inside their head that do not come from the outside.
 It can be a ringing, humming, hissing or buzzing.
 It is very common and about 10% of adults experience it.